A/N: I don't own Hogan's Heroes and I don't get paid for this; it is truly a labor of love.

 A blow to the Allies, indeed!
 Nigel was always the clever one of the family, and was something of a military genius; he had told me once of a remarkable plan he had for recruiting partisans in occupied countries and arming them with improvised weapons.
 He had based his plan on extensive research of the Peninsular War of the past century, and of the guerrilleros of the Spanish countryside who had valiantly fought off Napoleon's troops during that conflict.

 And now his brilliance was to be wasted in a ruddy German prison camp!
-Naturally, I did not allow my dismay to show on my face.
-I scorned to give Schubert that satisfaction; stiff upper lip and all that, don't you know.
+Naturally, I did not allow my dismay to show on my face; I scorned to give Schubert that satisfaction.
+Stiff upper lip and all that, don't you know.
 Instead, I accepted my new assignment to Stalag 16 with all the composure I could muster.

 And a jolly bunch they were at Stalag 16, to be sure, but not quite the calibre of my comrades at Stalag 18.
 Quite lax in the escape department they were, as I soon discovered.
 The Escape Committee was half French and half English, and it appeared they could agree on nothing.
-But I had had a taste of freedom when the bally fence at Stalag 13 came down, and I was determined to escape in earnest, despite the Committee's rather lackadaisical attitude.
+But I had had a taste of freedom when the bally fence at Stalag 13 came down, and I was determined to escape in earnest, despite the Committee's rather Laodicean attitude.

-So as I was taking a late night toddle about the compound and pondering my next move, who should appear but a couple of lads from Hogan's group, clad all in black and creeping along the fence in a most surreptitious manner.
+I was taking a late night toddle about the compound and pondering my next move, when who should appear but a couple of lads from Hogan's group, clad all in black and creeping along the fence in a most surreptitious manner.
 They said they had come to collect Sergeant Gareau, one of the recently captured French chaps.
 A bit of luck for me, what?
 I led them to Gareau, and of course I insisted on coming along on their adventure.
 It was an ingenious scheme they had planned (one could scarcely believe they had broken into Stalag 16, after all), but they clearly lacked leadership: not an officer among them!

 At this point in my narrative I am obliged to pause, and admit that I had another reason for insisting on joining their little band.
-I had reached the altogether unwelcome conclusion that I would never successfully escape on my own, and I viewed the arrival of young Carter and LeBeau as my golden opportunity.
+I had reached the altogether unwelcome conclusion that I could never successfully escape on my own, and I viewed the arrival of young Carter and LeBeau as my golden opportunity.
 Unworthy of me, of course.
 I shall always hang my head in shame when I think of the proud military heritage of the Crittendons, and how I failed to uphold our noble tradition when I grasped at the chance for escape.
 Especially when I consider the consequences...

 However, the thing was done, and right speedily, too.
 Hogan's men did not appear excessively pleased to have me along, but I reminded them of my rank, don't you know, and soon we were outside the wire and on our way to jolly old England.

 Or so I thought.
-But my keen sense of direction soon informed me that we were headed on a southeasterly course: not at all the way of reaching the coast!
+But my keen sense of direction soon informed me that we were headed on a southeasterly course, not at all the way of reaching the coast!
 I had just paused to reassess the situation when young Carter approached me respectfully.

 "Colonel Crittendon!" he whispered, practically falling at my feet.